PM to launch programme to allot 'patta' to over 1 lakh indigenous people in Assam

 The event will be held at Jerenga Pothar in Sivasagar district, a historical place connected with Assam's erstwhile Ahom kingdom.

 "The successive Congress governments ignored the pleas of the local people to give the land rights as a result the people have been living a life of constant fear.
-We will end this uncertainty and the prime minister will begin this noble process," he said.
+We will end this uncertainty and the prime minister will begin this noble process," he told PTI.

 "It is an irony that due to the previous government's lackadaisical approach and indifferent attitude, the landless indigenous people were deprived of their rights for long 70 years.
 They even had to go through intense sufferings to safeguard their base," he said.